-Program Director: Susan J. Rotkovitz
+Program Director: Susan J. Rotkovitz, MFA

-This program is consistent with Towson University’s mission to provide programs that enhance the teaching skills and professional development of educators.
+The Post-Baccalaureate Certificate program is consistent with Towson University’s mission to provide programs that enhance the teaching skills and professional development of educators.

-|Select at least two courses from the following:|
+|Select at least three courses from the following:|

-|ENHANCING READING THROUGH ARTS|
+|ENHANCING READING THROUGH THE ARTS|

-|ARTS ACROSS THE CURRICULUM (TU) (if not taken as a core course)|
+|ARTS ACROSS THE CURRICULUM (if not taken as a required course)|

 |DRAMA IN THE CLASSROOM|

 |INTERDISCIPLINARY SEMINAR IN THE CONTEMPORARY ARTS|

 |ART FORMS (if not taken as a required course)|

 |TEACHING THINKING THROUGH ARTS|